 Well, it’s this time of the year.
 The time when days become shorter, temperature keeps getting colder and colder and the rain and clouds replace the sun in the sky.
 The time between Thanksgiving and Christmas is a real bummer for me, and although we (at least) had a sunny and warm Thanksgiving weekend last week, I’m still not completely at ease with the idea that summer’s over.

-To lift my spirits a little, I have been using my brand new ball winder and swift that were generously gifted to me on my birthday by my honeybee and his mom.
+To lift my spirits a little, I have been using my brand new ball winder and swift that were generously gifted to me on my birthday.
 So nice!

 The shawl has been progressing pretty quickly, I am now about halfway through.
 The pattern is called “Bamboo Wedding Shawl“, from Purl Soho.
 I have made this pattern once before for my mom, and I decided to do it again since it was such a nice, easy lace project to do.
 It’s a 12 row geometrical lace pattern that can be memorized very quickly.
 It’s an easy, relaxing knit, and I think the blue yarn really makes it pop – I’m very happy with the result!